vrokad/build-guide/topic/k2c-qli-build-ga/howto_setup.rst

 Establish the :ref:`network connectivity <connect_to_network>` before connecting to SSH.

-1. Locate the IP address of the RB3 Gen 2 device according to the type of network connection, using the UART console on the Linux host:
+1. Locate the IP address of the device according to the type of network connection, using the UART console on the Linux host:

    For Ethernet: